kartoza/sawps/docs/src/user/manual/landing-page.md

 ## Summary

-Our enhanced `Landing Page` is your starting point for data exploration and interaction.
-With easy access to national population trends, a user-friendly interface, and convenient navigation options, you can seamlessly embark on your data journey and explore demographic insights while enjoying comprehensive support.
+The enhanced `Landing Page` is the starting point for data exploration and interaction.
+With easy access to national population trends, a user-friendly interface, and convenient navigation options, users can seamlessly embark on their data journey and explore demographic insights while enjoying comprehensive support.